14H034160212/HHH-An-Online-Question-Answering-System-for-Medical-Questions/README.md

 ## Experiment Results
 ### Model eval-accuracy comparison
-The total number of medical related data from Quora dataset is nearly 70000, but we randomly pick the 10000 as the (train/dev/test) dataset.
+The total number of medical related data from Quora dataset is nearly `70000`, but we randomly pick the `10000` as the (train/dev/test) dataset.

-The number distribution of train: dev: test = 6:2:2
+The number distribution of `train: dev: test = 6:2:2`

 |Model|Average Eval_accuracy by three times|Range of change|
 |:---|:---|:---|